Public Health Practice and Program Management

 What does this mean for you?
 It means that with a degree in public health, you’ll be in high demand – and on a career path filled with advancement opportunities.

 Public health practice and program management is designed to prepare experienced clinicians (i.e., in medicine, dentistry, nursing, social work, etc.) to assume leadership roles as members of multidisciplinary health care teams.
 A degree in this specialty incorporates features of a number of other public health disciplines, including maternal and child health, substance abuse, mental health and environmental health, among others.

-With a degree in this area, you will be prepared to develop, implement, and evaluate effective public health initiatives.
-You also will be able to create and analyze programs in the context of the communities they serve, taking into account cultural, social, economic, ethical, and legal factors.
+Your degree will prepare you to develop, implement and evaluate effective public health initiatives.
+You also will be able to create and analyze programs in the context of the communities they serve, taking into account cultural, social, economic, ethical and legal factors.

 Federal Versus Private Loans: Do Your Homework!